nicholaslicata/Sweet-Shack-Bakery/README.md

 # Sweet Shack Bakery

-A responsive bakery website made with HTML, CSS, and Javascript.
+A responsive website for a fictional bakery made with HTML, CSS, and Javascript.

 View project in browser.